Security at London Stansted Airport

 Mobility aids

-Walking aids, wheelchairs, and battery-powered wheelchairs/mobility aids are usually allowed in the cabin (i.e. you can bring these items onto the plane with you), but recommend contacting your airline in advance to see if they require you to make any special arrangements.
-This includes hiking poles if they’re used as a walking aid )if not, they must be placed in your hold luggage).
+Walking aids, wheelchairs, and battery-powered wheelchairs/mobility aids are usually allowed in the cabin (i.e. you can bring these items onto the plane with you), but we recommend contacting your airline in advance to see if they require you to make any special arrangements.
+This includes hiking poles if they’re used as a walking aid (if not, they must be placed in your hold luggage).
 All mobility aids will be screened separately at Security.

 Hand luggageHold luggage